jeremymiller00/Predicting-Success-in-Online-Education/docs/project_plan.md

 Missing data:
 56 of the assessments have weight zero!
-25% dates have some nan values, 5%
+25% news flash-these are formative assessments dates have some nan values, 5%